Stencil graffiti

 Stencil graffiti is a form of graffiti that makes use of stencils made out of paper, cardboard, or other media to create an image or text that is easily reproducible.
 The desired design is cut out of the selected medium and then the image is transferred to a surface through the use of spray paint or roll-on paint.

 The process of stencilling involves applying paint across a stencil to form an image on a surface below.
-Sometimes multiple layers of stencils are used on the same image to add colours or create the illusion of depth.
+Sometimes multiple layers of stencils are used on the same image to add colors or create the illusion of depth.

-Because the stencil stays nearly unchanged throughout its use, it is easier for an artist to replicate what could be a complicated piece - at a high rate when compared to other conventional tagging methods.
+Stencils can be done quickly.
+Together with being cheap and easily repeatable, the short amount of time required to paint a single stencil illegally onto a wall is a key characteristic that makes stenciling attractive.

 History

-Stencil graffiti began in the 1960s.
+Stencil graffiti as an art form began in the 1960s.
+Today it is usually a part of Street Art, in style writing graffiti stencils are not used much or their use is often disguised or not valued.